Kutch Gurjar Kshatriya: Mining

 The East Indian Railway in 1894-95 extended its line from Barakar to Dhanbad via Katras and Jharia.
 Messrs.
 Khora Ramji in 1894 was working on railway lines contract of Jharia branch line and with his brother Jetha Lira and was also building Jharia Railway Station, when he discovered coal in Jharia belt.
-The location of his three collieries named Khas Jherria, Jeenagora, Gareria is mentioned also in 1917 Gazetteers of Bengal, Assam, Bihar and Orissa.
+The locations of his three collieries named Khas Jherria, Jeenagora, Bulliari are mentioned also in 1917 Gazetteers of Bengal, Assam, Bihar and Orissa.

 Present status

 Distribution in India

 The community members are found scattered throughout India and Community's associations exist in the states of Gujarat, Maharashtra, Karnataka, Andhra Pradesh, Telangana, Tamil Nadu, Rajasthan, Delhi, Uttar Pradesh, Madhya Pradesh, Chhattisgarh, Jharkhand, Bihar, Orissa and West Bengal.

 Present day identity

 They are marked as one of the Socially and Educationally Backward community by Government.
 The community on national level is referred as "Kutch Gurjar Kshatriya" mostly in present-day India.
 However, the "Mistri", which was mostly used during the last century and before is nowadays only used in Kutch and Gujarat.
 The term Mestri/Mistry is used to refer to community by the Government of Gujarat and the Other Backward Class Certificate as per the Bakshi Panch report.